 \item $\rone$ (\Cref{subfig:lb:rho1}): $A(\vone)$, $C(\vone)$, and $D(\vzero)$ are honest; $B$ is Byzantine.
 Parties in $B$ send the same messages to $D$ as in $\rzero$, but omit all other messages.
 Messages from $C \to D$ are slowed down and take $1.2\dhat$ instead of $1\dhat$ to be delivered. \end{itemize}

 \begin{lemma} $\vlow_B(\rzero) = \vzero$ \end{lemma} \begin{proof} Follows directly from~\Cref{lem:lb:validity}, where $b=1$, $H_b = B \cup D$, $H_{1-b} = A$, and $F = C$. \end{proof}

 \begin{lemma} $\vhigh_C(\rone) = \vone$ \end{lemma} \begin{proof} Intuitively, from the perspective of parties in $C$, $D$ could be Byzantine and not have forwarded the information about group $B$ to group $A$.
-In that case, $A$ could have output $\vlow = \vone$, so to respect the Upper Bound property of \pc, $C$ must output $\vhigh = \vone$.
+In that case, $A$ could have output $\vlow = \vone$, so to respect the Prefix property of \pc, $C$ must output $\vhigh = \vone$.

 More formally, let $\rone'$ (\Cref{subfig:lb:fig2:rho1p}) be an execution identical to $\rone$ (\Cref{subfig:lb:fig2:rho1}, except: \begin{itemize} \item $D$ is Byzantine and acts identically to $\rone$ toward parties in $C$, but pretends not to have seen any messages from $B$ in their messages toward $A$. \item $B(1)$ is honest, but its messages to $\Pi \setminus D$ are delayed until $3\dhat$; all other messages are delivered in the same order as in $\rone$. \end{itemize} In $\rone$, $C$ must output by the time $2\delta(\rone) = 2.4\dhat$.
 Moreover, the set of messages received by $C$ in $\rone'$ is identical to $\rone$ up to the time $3\dhat$ when it receives the delayed messages from $B$.
 Hence, $C$ must output by the time $2.4\dhat$ in $\rone'$ as well and $\rone' \stackrel{C}\sim \rone$.